teamniteo/handbook/app-release-procedures.rst

 Monitor logs.
 During verification keep an eye on logs in real time.
-Use `papertrail service <https://elements.heroku.com/addons/papertrail>`_ or `heroku logs --source app --tail` command.
+Use `papertrail service <https://elements.heroku.com/addons/papertrail>`_ or `heroku logs -a app --tail` command.

 Verify Implementation.
 Test manually couple of user stories of delivered issue.